 Scenarios

-This section describes how to disable a Linux ECS firewall and add a port exception on a Linux ECS firewall.
+This section describes how to enable or disable a Linux ECS firewall and add a port exception on a Linux ECS firewall.

-Enabling a firewall and configuring a security group protect your ECSs.
-If you disable a firewall, exercise caution when you enable ports in the security group.
+Enabling a firewall and configuring security groups can protect your ECSs.
+If you disable a firewall or add port exceptions, exercise caution when you open ports in security groups.

-Run the following command to disable the firewall based on the ECS OS:
+Run the corresponding command to enable or disable the firewall based on the ECS OS.

 service iptables stop